The Nebraska Teaching and Certification Resource

 Nebraska Teacher Testing Requirements

 Besides completing an educator preparation program, individuals seeking Nebraska teaching certification must also pass two assessments.
-The first is the Praxis I Pre-Professional Skills test, which assesses basic skills of first-time teachers in Nebraska.
-Those who have taught for at least three years at an approved or accredited school in another state and hold a valid certificate in that state after completing a teacher preparation program are exempt from the Praxis I requirement.
+The first is the Praxis Core Academic Skills test, which assesses basic skills of first-time teachers in Nebraska.
+The second testing requirement in Nebraska is the Praxis Subject Assessments.
+Each candidate must pass the content-specific Subject Assessment(s) in his or her endorsement area(s) before being considered for a Nebraska teaching license.

-Nebraska Teacher Salary and Jobs
+Nebraska Teacher Outlook, Salary, and Jobs

 |Type||Number Employed||Average Annual Salary|

 |Secondary School Teachers, Special Education||1,010||$59,490|

 |Secondary School Teachers, Career/Technical Education||450||$61,870|